 In the 18th Congress, Lacson chairs the Senate Committees on National Defense and Security and Accounts.
 He is a member of several Senate committees, a list of which can be accessed here.

 The first batch of bills Lacson filed in the current Congress include the proposed Anti-Terrorism Act of 2019, the Budget Reform for Village Empowerment Act of 2019, and a bill ensuring people’s participation in the budget process.

 He also re-filed a bill excluding government officials from the Bank Secrecy Act, the Prepaid SIM Cards Regulations Act of 2019, a bill reinstituting the death penalty for heinous crimes, a bill imposing heavier penalties on lying witnesses, and the proposed Anti-Political Dynasty Act of 2019.

 Lacson also filed a “Designated Survivor” bill to guarantee the continuity and stability of operations in government in case of a terrorist attack, major disaster or other “exceptional circumstances” where the President and those specified by the Constitution to succeed him or her are killed or permanently disabled.

 A full list of Lacson’s legislative output in the 18th Congress may be found here.

 Before the Senate, Lacson served in the PNP, heading it from 1999 to 2001.
 He went after criminals, including rogue cops.
-He maintained his “no-take” policy, and had 85 percent of resources go to frontline units, and imposed a 34-inch waistline limit for police officers.
+He maintained his “no-take” policy, and had 85 percent of resources go to frontline units, while imposing a 34-inch waistline limit for police officers.